UniStuttgart-VISUS/Visus.LdapAuthentication/README.md

 [Authorize]
 public ActionResult<ILdapUser> GetUser() {
     if (this.User != null) {
-        var retval = new LdapUser();

-        // Reflect the property storing the SID. var idProperty = retval.GetType().GetProperty(nameof(LdapUser.Identity));

-        // Determine the claims we know that the authentication service might
+        // Determine the claims we know that the authentication service has
-        // have stored the SID to.
+        // stored the SID to.
-        var claims = ClaimAttribute.GetClaims(idProperty);
+        var claims = ClaimAttribute.GetClaims<LdapUser>(nameof(LdapUser.Identity));

         // Return the first valid SID that allows for reconstructing the user. foreach (var c in claims) {